SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 ### 1. Introduction

 The NLP classification task presented and analyzed in this report is Semantic Role Labelling (SRL).
-Semantic Role labelling is the process of identifying semantic relations between predicates and their related participants and characteristcs (Carreras, 2005).
+Semantic Role Labelling is the process of identifying semantic relations between predicates and their related participants and characteristcs (Carreras, 2005).
 Semantic argument identification and classification are the two subtasks within SRL.
 In an argument classification task, each syntactic element in a sentence is classified as a semantic argument or a non-argument using semantic argument identification.
 While semantic argument classification entails categorizing each semantic argument into one of several semantic roles, such as ARG0, ARG1, and so on.
 The aim of this report is to present the creation of a machine learning algorithm system that can identify verb arguments in a sentence and classify them with their semantic role.

 ### 2. Predicate and Argument Identification (and Evaluation)